RyanAller1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Relatedproject1.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because it utilizes a button to stop and start the counter.

 ### Related project 2 ###
 Snap the Dot